I asked Dr. Michele Pendrak to share what she has observed and learned about Retinol by seeing hundreds of patients. Here is what she shared:

 Unfortunately, retinol can be a foe to your eyes.

 At this point, my patients usually start shooting eye daggers at me.
 But before you break out your pitchforks, allow me to explain!
-Because today there are more healthy, clean alternatives to help you achieve that youthful glow than ever before.
+Today, there are healthier, clean alternatives to help you achieve that youthful glow than ever before.

 What are retinoids?